The Manhattan Project (Ugly Betty): Plot

 Ignacio has a new job at Flushing Burger, where his boss is Kimmie Keegan, Betty's high school bully.
 When Kimmie learns Ignacio is Betty's father, she starts treating him harshly.
 When Betty and Hilda confront Kimmie, the three get into a food fight.
 Betty later apologizes to Kimmie, who surprises her by admitting she is jealous of Betty's loving family, great job and city apartment.
 Kimmie gives Ignacio his job back and promises to treat him fairly.

 Meanwhile, Claire's new magazine Hot Flash causes a rift between Claire and Wilhelmina.
 Wilhelmina asks Alexis for an increased budget to promote to relaunch of Mode, but Alexis informs her that finances are already focused on promoting Hot Flash's debut cover in Times Square.
 Wilhelmina plots to get increase Mode's budget and invites Alexis to join her in promoting Mode on Live with Regis & Kelly.
 The interview takes a turn when the hosts mock Hot Flash and they read an article that trashes Alexis' appearance and discusses how she demoted Daniel.

 Embarrassed, Alexis gives Hot Flash's Times Square spot to Mode.
 At a family dinner, Claire confronts Alexis for falling for Wilhelmina's tricks while Daniel Jr. acts up.
 Daniel sends him to his room and complains about Daniel Jr.'s bad behavior.
 Claire tells Daniel that parenting is not easy but he will need to do what is best for his son.
 Daniel makes up with his son and vows to enroll him in school so he can have a normal life.
 Claire is informed that Hot Flash will be downsized and she reminds Alexis that Wilhelmina is pushing the Meades away from each other and eventually Wilhelmina will push Alexis out too.

 Nevertheless, Mode keeps the Times Square spot and Wilhelmina and Marc congratulate themselves on a job well done.

 Production

 "The Manhattan Project" is the second episode in the series to be produced in New York City (the first being the Pilot).

 The rumored working title for this episode was "Nights in Rome or Tucson".
 Filming began July 9, 2008.

 Casting

 This episode marked the first for Rebecca Romijn as a recurring role, while it introduced one new recurring regular, Val Emmich as Jesse in his first episode.

-Continuity

-After Hilda complains that Betty wasted all her money in the apartment, she complaints about the "cost of gas" and Betty reminds her that she doesn't have a car.
-However, in season 1, Hilda had a car that she used to sell Herbalux and in season 2, Justin stole Hilda's keys and crashed her car.